Bees Roux: Career

 He joined the in 2010, making eight appearances for them, as well as fourteen appearances for the in the 2010 Super 14 season.

+Racism and murder charge

 In August 2010, Roux assaulted police officer Sergeant Ntshimane Johannes Mogale, killing him.
 He was charged with murder, but in a plea bargain agreement, was convicted of culpable homicide and given a five-year prison sentence in September 2011, suspended on the condition that he paid R750 000 to the widow of the police officer.

 He continued his career in France, joining Bordeaux Bègles for the 2011–12 Top 14 season and then playing for Italian side Benetton Treviso in the 2012–13 Pro 12 competition.